- Starring

 It’s crushingly awful that the subsequent episodes are merely above average.
 Once Daytime Emmy Award-winning director Zetna Fuentes briefly takes the helm, the showrunners seem to lose focus and begin spending much too much time on the least original and least interesting subplots.
 Unsympathetic tertiary characters are artificially raised to prominence, and the main narrative is all but forgotten for the next two episodes.

 One of The Agency’s biggest missteps was giving Fassbender’s love interest a husband and never showing him.
-Perhaps he was an evil man who manipulated and forced his wife to be with him, but all we see is that she is cheating on this man- a man who, against all the traditions of his country, allows his wife to become a very prominent and outspoken opposition leader.
-It robs both Fassbender and her of much sympathy, making it difficult to care about a relationship that begins to consume the series’ focus by its end.
+Perhaps he was an evil man who manipulated and forced his wife to be with him, but all we see is that she is cheating on this man, a man who, against all the traditions of his country, allows his wife to become a very prominent and outspoken opposition leader.
+It robs both Fassbender and her of much sympathy, making it difficult to care about a relationship that consumes the series’ focus by the end.

 While the program never dulls, and the performances from its core cast are more than sufficient to carry you through to the end, it’s doubtful that the season finale will be enough to recapture the glory of those initial episodes.